rajeski/rajeski/README.md

 Stabilized; rebuilt and expanded the Careers’ Organization.

-* In 2023, coached 30plus students land gainful jobs in Technology-roles with an average salary increase of $70K.
+* In 2023, coached Xplus students land gainful jobs in Technology-roles with an average salary increase of $70K.

-* In 2024, coached 30plus students land gainful jobs in Technology-roles with an average salary increase of $59K.
+* In 2024, coached Yplus students land gainful jobs in Technology-roles with an average salary increase of $59K.

 In parallel, my responsibilities also involved (list not all-inclusive) -